Computational error estimates for Born-Oppenheimer molecular dynamics with nearly crossing potential surfaces: Numerical examples

 \section{Numerical examples}

 The purpose of this section is to present two simple model problems, where the Schr\"odinger eigenvalue solution can be studied computationally and compared to the molecular dynamics approximation.
-In particular we show that the dynamic transition probability $p_E$ in \eqref{ergod_p_scatt} can be determined computationally for the model problems and illustrate quantities discussed theoretically in Section \ref{sec:eigen_p}.
+In the following subsections we \begin{itemize} \item show that the dynamic transition probability $p_d$ in \eqref{p_E_def} can be determined by numerical solution of Ehrenfest dynamics, \item verify assumption \eqref{g_bar} on exponential convergence rate in finite time, \item compare numerical approximations of observables from the Schr\"odinger equation and Born-Oppenheimer molecular dynamics, \item compare approximations of the probability to be in excited states $p_{ex}$ from the Schr\"odinger equation with the molecular dynamics approximation $\hat{\hat p}_{ex}$ from Algorithm 1. \end{itemize}